 - Remediate: Once the affected areas are isolated, the team will start the remediation.
 Mold will be removed and placed in plastic bags.
 The team will clean non-porous materials and wood surfaces with a HEPA vacuum.

-Flood water may contain sewage.
+Flood Water Removal in NYC may contain sewage.
 Some harmful pathogens that thrive in contaminated water include E Coli bacteria, Staphylococcus, Streptococcus, and Shigella.

 E Coli bacteria can cause gastrointestinal illness, whereas Staphylococcus and Streptococcus cause skin infections.
 Shigella is also known to affect gastrointestinal health.